256dpi/jsonapi/README.md

 [![Release](https://img.shields.io/github/release/gonfire/jsonapi.svg)](https://github.com/gonfire/jsonapi/releases)
 [![Go Report Card](https://goreportcard.com/badge/github.com/gonfire/jsonapi)](http://goreportcard.com/report/gonfire/jsonapi)

-**An extensible JSON API implementation for Go.**
+**An extensible JSON API library for Go.**

-Package [`jsonapi`](http://godoc.org/github.com/gonfire/jsonapi) provides structures and functions to implement JSON API compatible APIs.
+Package [`jsonapi`](http://godoc.org/github.com/gonfire/jsonapi) provides structures and functions to implement [JSON API](http://jsonapi.org) compatible APIs.
 The library can be used with any framework and is built on top of the standard Go http library.

-# Usage
+# Examples

 The following examples show the usage of this package: